errolPereira/errolPereira.github.io/_posts/2021-05-29-how-to-install-CUDA-and-cuDNN-on-ubuntu.md

 <center>Photo by <a href="https://unsplash.com/@christianw?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Christian Wiediger</a> on <a href="https://unsplash.com/s/photos/rtx?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></center>

-Below is mine system configuration and the version of CUDA and cuDNN:
+Below is my system configuration and the version of CUDA and cuDNN:
 OS 		: **Ubuntu 20.04 LTS**
 CUDA	: **10.2**
 cuDNN 	: **NA**

 Let's get started!

+## Installing Pre-requisites

+Before you install anything we need to make sure that the necessary graphics drivers are installed in the system or not.
+These drivers are required to communicate with the underlying graphics card.

+Open the terminal by pressing cltr + alt + T and type the below command.